brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 13 bht.md

 2. "How powerfully is the faith of the people confirmed, when a pastor does not hesitate to seal his doctrine by the surrender of his life!"
 3. "Such lustre was thrown around his instructions, that all the churches among whom he had labored, had good reason to glory, when they beheld their faith ratified by the best of all pledges."

+### Philip Schaff:
+1. "I pray God that I faint not."
+2. "The danger of the weakness was greater for them than for him."
+3. "The reason they should not faint is the character of his tribulations, as the Apostle of the Gentiles."

 ### Archibald T. Robertson:
 1. "Paul urges all his apostolic authority to keep the readers from giving in to evil because of his tribulations for them."
 2. "Your glory.
 As they could see."